Like a Story Arc

 - Another myth arc is about the dark wizard Zeref, who seems ever closer to bringing chaos about for every arc that passes by.

 - Saiyuki is a Myth Arc inside a Myth Arc.
 For the entire first series, the only visible arc is the four heroes' quest to reach India, crush the baddies' nefarious scheme, and restore peace and harmony to Tougenkyo.
 It's not until midway thru the second series that the real Arc—which finally takes main stage in the third series—begins to reveal itself (why are these particular four on the mission? who is the only human in Houtou Castle? and just how did Sanzo's master really die, and why?)

-- InuYasha was about completing the Shikon jewel and killing Naraku.
+- InuYasha was about recovering the Shikon jewel shards and killing Naraku.

 - Queen's Blade and its sequel Queen's Blade Rebellion, besides the tournament, deals about a single question: Who the hell is the Swamp Witch anyways, and why she's so hellbent to destroy the tournament?

 - Doki!
 Doki!
 Pretty Cure! has its own page.
 Unlike the previous Pretty Cure season, they aren't pure filler episodes and every episode advance the plot a little bit.
 The whole story is about the four later five Pretty Cures getting stronger and fighting the Selfish Kingdom and the relationship between the The Heroine and The Dragon.

 - Druid City's main character, Hunter Hastings, refuses to speak about the events that lead to him fleeing Austin, Texas.
 In each volume, more hints are revealed for his reason, normally through contact with the character Jenean Walker, who does enter the main story until Volume 7.